 6. VIZIO V-Series 50” 4K HDR Smart TV

-Hisense may not be a household brand name, but that just means they're working double duty to stay competitive with the bigger players.
-The contrast levels, color reproduction, and 4K support are as good or better than even the best TVs at this price point, and it offers support for both Dolby Vision HDR and HDR10.
+Hisense may not be a household brand name, but that just means they're working double duty to stay in competition with the bigger players.
+The contrast levels, color reproduction, and 4K support here are as good or better than even the best TVs at this price point, and it offers support for both Dolby Vision HDR and HDR10.

-If you aren't too concerned about having the latest smart home features or cutting edge picture quality, the Sceptre offers a cheap solution that's best suited to the needs of older customers or if you're already in possession of a smart streaming platform like an Xbox One or Playstation 4.
-You'll certainly have a space to fit multiple devices because Sceptre has made the smart decision to include three different HDMI ports.
+If you aren't too concerned about having the latest smart home features or cutting edge picture quality, the Sceptre offers a cheap solution that's best suited to the needs of older customers or those already in possession of a smart streaming platform like an Xbox One or Playstation 4.
+You'll certainly have enough space to fit multiple devices, as Sceptre has made the smart decision to include three different HDMI ports.

 And Sceptre does a good job of capturing some of the smaller issues that other brands forget.
-The sound quality is well above average, and the lag times aren't the best around but are certainly appropriate for gamers who aren't highly competitive.
+The sound quality is well above average, and while the lag times aren't the best around, they're certainly appropriate for gamers who aren't highly competitive.
 Color reproduction is also very good here, and it can work as a monitor as well as a TV.

-Are you looking for a 50 inch TV?
-You’d be fine tracking down one of the TVs our list and within your budget and call it a day.
-Or you could dig a little deeper to figure out what specs are going to matter the most for you.
+Are you looking for a 50-inch TV?
+You’d be fine tracking down one of the TVs on our list within your budget and calling it a day.
+Or you could dig a little deeper to figure out what specs are going to matter the most to you.
 Screen size and picture quality are both important, but they’re just scratching the surface.
-We’ll help you better understand the most important considerations you should think on when shopping for a new TV.
+We’ll help you better understand the most important considerations you should think about when shopping for a new TV.

 When we talk about picture quality, we’re usually referring to the resolution.
 Resolution tells you how detailed the picture is, although it can be confusing to read for people who aren’t familiar.
-What outputs on your screen may look like a continuous picture to you, but the screen is actually composed of a whole lot of tiny pixels.
+The output on your screen may look like a continuous picture to you, but the display is actually composed of a whole lot of tiny pixels.
 The resolution numbering tells you how many vertical by horizontal pixels you can squeeze into the screen.

 High Dynamic Range

-- TVs that support Dolby Vision are going to get the best picture quality available.
+- TVs that support Dolby Vision are going to offer the best picture quality available.
 Put a Dolby Vision TV side by side with any other TVs, and you’re sure to see the difference.
-And for their part, Dolby has done a pretty good job of marketing their technology to content creators – but there’s still less options to choose from than you’d find with HDR10.
+And for their part, Dolby has done a pretty good job of marketing their technology to content creators – but there are still fewer options to choose from than you’d find with HDR10.

-- Introduced by the BBC, HLG is unique in its backwards compatibility.
-Where all of these HDR formats can affect the color quality of a high definition picture, it can’t impact the picture of standard definition TVs.
+- Introduced by the BBC, HLG is unique in its backward compatibility.
+Where all of these HDR formats can affect the color quality of a high-definition picture, they can’t impact the picture of standard-definition TVs.
 That is, apart from HLG.
 Where it falls down is in its ability to change picture contrast and black levels.
 If you want the best contrast available, the black levels in HDR10 or Dolby Vision are a significant step up.

-- Amazon Fire TV might be the most common operating system installed on TVs, but Amazon’s market dominance also means access to features as wide ranging as Alexa and direct integration with the Amazon Prime video and music marketplaces, although the market for third party apps is a bit limited.
+- Amazon Fire TV might be the most common operating system installed on TVs, and Amazon’s market dominance also means access to features as wide-ranging as Alexa and direct integration with the Amazon Prime video and music marketplaces, although the market for third party apps is a bit limited.

-- Roku was one of the first brands to offer streaming boxes, and the Roku TV is still a decent, if a bit boring, choic for a smart TV.
-And the fact that Roku focuses their attention exclusively on making devices, they aren’t locked out of any streaming apps due to competition.
+- Roku was one of the first brands to offer streaming boxes, and the Roku TV is still a decent, if somewhat boring, choice for a smart TV.
+And the fact that Roku focuses its attention exclusively on making devices, they aren’t locked out of any streaming apps due to competition.
 In fact, you can even create your own private channels with a Roku TV.

-- Vizio’s SmartCast platform isn’t going to win any awards, much less beat out the Samsung Tizen.
-But this operating system is fast, and it builds off the Google OS architecture to provide a basic level of familiarity on your screen.
-But if you already have a gaming console or another device that can handle the smart services, you can get a great Vizio for a fraction of the price of Samsung TVs.
+- Vizio’s SmartCast platform isn’t going to win any awards, much less beat out Samsung’s Tizen.
+But this operating system is fast, and it builds off the Android OS architecture to provide a basic level of familiarity on your screen.
+But if you already have a gaming console or another device that can handle the smart services, you can get a great Vizio model for a fraction of the price of Samsung TVs.

-While a modern TV may make it look like there’s seamless movement on your screen, that’s a lot of work.
-Modern TVs refresh the screen picture multiple times a second to create the sense of smooth movement.
-This is known as the refresh rate, and for most users the refresh rate will be inconsequential.
-Most films – for instance – are filmed at 24 frames per second (or 24 Hz), while live TV needs to refresh at 30 to 60 Hz to get the best affect.
-Since most TVs have a 60 Hz refresh rate, that’s not a big deal.
+While a modern TV may make it look like there’s seamless movement on your screen, there’s actually a lot that goes into that.
+Modern TVs refresh the screen picture multiple times a second to create the illusion of smooth movement.
+This is known as the refresh rate, and for most users, the refresh rate will be inconsequential.
+Most films – for instance – are filmed at 24 frames per second (or 24 Hz), while live TV needs to refresh at 30 to 60 Hz to provide the best effect.
+Since most TVs have a 60 Hz refresh rate, that’s not something you should have to worry about.

 Where the refresh speed does factor in is for gamers.
 Games tend to require a lot more effort to render seamlessly, and a mild difference in refresh rate can mean a world of difference to the most competitive gamers.
 Refresh rate isn’t going to be a factor for most gamers, but you should make it a consideration if you’re serious about it.

 The inputs tell you how many, and what type of, devices you can connect to TVs.
-HDMI inputs are going to be the most important here, since most modern devices come with HDMI ports for connectivity.
-That said, manufacturers understand this.
-Most TVs are going to come with three or more HDMI inputs, which should be enough unless you have a ton of devices in your collection.
+HDMI inputs are going to be the most important here since most modern devices come with HDMI ports for connectivity.
+That said, manufacturers understand this, so most TVs are going to come with three or more HDMI inputs, which should be enough unless you have a ton of devices in your collection.

-If you have older devices like out of date video game consoles, VCRs, or DVD players, you may want to pay special attention to the secondary inputs.
+If you have older devices like out-of-date video game consoles, VCRs, or DVD players, you may want to pay special attention to the secondary inputs.
 The inclusion of a component port can be more useful than HDMI inputs if you’re working with older devices.
-And having one or more USB drives lets you directly share your family picture album or vacation videos with the advantage of a bigger screen size.
+And having one or more USB drives lets you directly share your family picture album or vacation videos with the advantage of a bigger screen.

 Frequently Asked Questions